2024 State of the Market for Nonprofit Insurance

 “Nonprofits working with the youth, elderly, animals, and residential exposures are challenging.
 Abuse, higher limits, and affordability are challenges across most nonprofits.”

-“The number-one increasingly difficult placement issue I experience are religious organizations and churches.”
+“The number-one increasingly difficult placement issue I experience is with religious organizations and churches.”

 “Foster family agencies and homeless shelters are two of the most difficult coverages to place.
 NIAC has been more willing and able to provide coverage for these difficult classes of business over other carriers in the marketplace.”